EnlitHamster/py-typescript-generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-# py-typescript-generator
+# py2ts-generator

-`py-typescript-generator` is a tool to create TypeScript type definitions from Python classes.
+`py2ts-generator` is a tool to create TypeScript type definitions from Python classes.

 > Note: Currently, only Python dataclasses are supported, but it's possible to extend this to other sources, like attrs classes or SqlAlchemy models.